-1. Reference: Diversity Council Australia (V. Mapedzahama, F. Laffernis, A. Barhoum, and J. O'Leary).
-Culturally and racially marginalised women in leadership: A framework for (intersectional) organisation action, Diversity Council Australia, 2023.
-2. University of Auckland - The hierarchies in NZ's domestic violence problem
+^{1.} Reference: Diversity Council Australia (V. Mapedzahama, F. Laffernis, A. Barhoum, and J. O'Leary).
+Culturally and racially marginalised women in leadership: A framework for (intersectional) organisational action, Diversity Council Australia, 2023.

+^{2.} University of Auckland - The hierarchies in NZ's domestic violence problem

-Federation for Public Workers (BSRB), along with 40 other organisations.
-The strike was called to protest gaps in pay compared to men and genderbased violence, as well as to highlight unpaid work such as childcare that often falls on women.
+So in 2023, they said enough is enough and a strike was organised by the Icelandic Federation for Public Workers (BSRB), along with 40 other organisations.
+The strike was called to protest gaps in pay compared to men and gender-based violence, as well as to highlight unpaid work such as childcare that often falls on women.